PepperoniBlvd/Distributed-SSSP/README.md

    ./SSSP_serial --sourceVertex 1 --inputFile absolute_path_of_input_graph --y_or_n yes
    ```

-   --sourceVertex: the ID of the source vertex
+   `--sourceVertex`: the ID of the source vertex

-   --inputeFile: absolute path of the input graph
+   `--inputeFile`: absolute path of the input graph

-   --y_or_n: whether or not to print out the shortest path
+   `--y_or_n`: whether or not to print out the shortest path

-2. Run the executable file SSSP_serial on slurm:
+2. Run the executable file SSSP_serial on Slurm cluster:
    create a a bash script  in the following format:

    ```shell